SpamScope/mail-parser/README.md

-  -a, --attachments     Print the attachments of mail (default: False) -r, --headers         Print the headers of mail (default: False) -t, --to              Print the to of mail (default: False) -m, --from            Print the from of mail (default: False) -u, --subject         Print the subject of mail (default: False) -c, --receiveds       Print all receiveds of mail (default: False)
+  -a, --attachments     Print the attachments of mail (default: False) -r, --headers         Print the headers of mail (default: False) -t, --to              Print the to of mail (default: False) -dt, --delivered-to   Print the delivered-to of mail (default: False) -m, --from            Print the from of mail (default: False) -u, --subject         Print the subject of mail (default: False) -c, --receiveds       Print all receiveds of mail (default: False)